boclay/IOS-XE-ZTP/README.md

 Provide a brief overview of the components involved with this project. e.g Python /  -->

-Solution components include
+Solution components include:

 * Files
 * Open Source Tools
 * Catalyst 9k, 3850, or 3650 switches running IOS XE 16.9

+# Files

 The files posted for this project include two Python scripts, a CSV file, and an IOS template.

 The ZTP.py script contains the main Python program that runs in Guest Shell on the device.
-This script is automatically downloaded from a web server which is specified by the DHCP server when the network device boots for the first time.
+This script is automatically downloaded from a web server as identified in the DHCP reply when the network device boots onto the network for the first time.

 The csv2json.py script is a server-side script which retrieves a list of devices and associated attributes from a CSV file and creates a JSON file.
 The Node.js service uses the JSON file to return device attributes based on the device serial number.